 - Training and troubleshooting.
 If you chat in-house, does your provider offer training on how to use the software and troubleshooting assistance?
 If you’re outsourcing chat and text, what is the management system like?
 Where is the team housed?
 And how are the representatives trained?

 - Features and platform functionality.
-While it might be a slightly less prevalent question if you are outsourcing chat, it’s important to shop and compare software features when you will be handling chats and texting at the dealership.
+While it might be a slightly less common question if you are outsourcing chat, it’s important to shop and compare software features when you will be handling chats and texting at the dealership.
 Will they help your team’s efficiency?
 How do the features impact the consumer experience?

 - Reporting and analytics.
 Like all other digital marketing efforts, it’s essential to monitor your results (number of chats, leads converted, average conversation time, etc.) in chat.
 Does your provider offer real-time reporting and analytics so you can better track the success of your live chat and texting solution?